StevenZBX/UCI_ICS-32_Repo/A2/README.md

 If the user inputs the Q command.
 No additional output should be printed.
 If a faller is created while the middle cell(s) of the top row are occupied by capsule segments.
 In this case, the player has lost, the game should end, and your program should print GAME OVER before terminating.
 Notably, in our program, since we allow you to begin with an empty field, a cleared level is not a terminating condition.
-In the next assignment, you will have freedom over how you want to allow the user to continue playing, but it’s not important here.
+In the next assignment, you will have freedom over how you want to allow the user to continue playing, but it's not important here.
 Unlike a game like Tetris, Dr. Mario is level-based, and does not continue endlessly, thus it will be up to you to decide how you want the GUI version of the game to continue after a level is cleared.
-(Actually, the NES version of Tetris does have a final level that had never been reached until as recently as December 2023, some 34 years after the game’s release).
+(Actually, the NES version of Tetris does have a final level that had never been reached until as recently as December 2023, some 34 years after the game's release).

 a2.py: This module will be the entry point of your program, and it must be executable (should contain the if __name__ == '__main__' block.
 You are also required to decouple your code into at least two modules, one that handles the user interface, and another that handles the logic of your game.
 Your code must also contain at least one class that represents the current state of your game (you may even want additional classes).
-It’s up to you to decide how exactly you want to design this class, but here are a few methods you might want to have:
+It's up to you to decide how exactly you want to design this class, but here are a few methods you might want to have:

 A method to get the number of rows/columns in your field A method to create a faller